facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### high_visibility_enabled_by_default
-This enables high visibility mode by default.
-High visibility mode highlights not only the bracket but the content between as well, but it is disabled by default and must be toggled on.
-This reverses the behavior and has it on by default and must be toggled off.
+Enables high visibility mode by default.
+High visibility mode highlights not only the bracket but the content between as well, but it is disabled by default and must be toggled on to be used.
+This reverses the behavior and has it on by default.
+Takes a boolean `true` or `false`.

 ```js
     // Enable high visibility by default when sublime starts up